alexspencer-401-advanced-javascript/data-structures-and-algorithms/challenges/linkedList/README.md

 ## Code Challenge | Linked Lists
 Create a linked list, and then add three methods 1) .insert(), 2), includes(), and string().
 Then using these three methods, pass a series of tests, showcasing that the written methods and logic are successful.
 Do another three functions 1) append, 2) insertBefore, and 3) insertAfter.
+Then for the next code challenge, CC 7, we added another function called kthFromEnd(k).
+This then took in a value, k, which acts like an index (although there are no indexes in linked lists). k starts from the end, starts at 0, and increments.
+We were to return the value of the node found at position k.

 ### Challenge Description
 Please see above for code challenge description.
 This is a combo of two code challenges.